linux-system-roles/ha_cluster/README.md

 * `meta_attrs` (optional) - List of sets of the recipient's meta attributes.
   Currently, only one set is supported, so the first set is used and the rest are ignored.

+**Note:** The role configures the cluster to call external programs to handle alerts.
+It is your responsibility to distribute the programs to cluster nodes.

 You may take a look at [an example](#configuring-alerts).